defold/doc/docs/en/manuals/debugging.md

 If you encounter an error or if your game does not behave like expected, here is a debugging checklist:

-1. Check the console output and verified that there are no runtime errors.
+1. Check the console output and verify that there are no runtime errors.

 2. Add `print` statements to your code to verify that the code is actually running.